Last updated on July 8th, 2018 at 12:46 pm

 Thai Tom Yum Soup (Thai Hot and Sour Soup) is one of the easiest and quickest soups to make.
 The full flavored broth is infused with lemongrass, ginger and Thai chiles.
-Plump Shrimp, straw mushrooms and fresh cilantro complete this delicious and warming soup.
+Plump Shrimp, straw mushrooms and fresh cilantro complete this delicious and warming Tom Yum Soup recipe.

-You can make the most popular Thai soup at home in no time.
+Instead of going out to a restaurant, you can make the most popular Thai soup at home in no time.
 This Thai Tom Yum Soup will knock-your-socks-off!
 It’s light.
+It’s easy.
 It’s healthy.
 It’s gluten free.
-It’s flavorful and you can make it spicy enough to clear out your sinuses (guaranteed!).
+It’s flavorful and if you want, you can make it spicy enough to clear out your sinuses (guaranteed!).

 This soup is a breeze to make – which makes you wonder how can you develop so much flavor with such a few ingredients in such little time?

 It all starts with the broth!
 A good chicken broth like this Basic Chicken Stock or shrimp broth are always a plus.
 However, feel free to use canned chicken broth or seafood broth.
 We are going to infused the broth with lemongrass, ginger, lime leaves and Thai chile peppers.
 Transforming a basic broth into a flavor packed Thai broth!

 Authentic Thai soup uses galangal – a root similar to ginger.
 However, galangal is very hard to find in my neck of the woods so I always use ginger with amazing results.

 After a quick simmer, the rest of the ingredients are added.
 It only takes a few extra minutes and the soup is done!
 Garnish it with fresh cilantro and serve.